Open Now

 Vinegar And Baking Soda Mixture

 One cup of baking soda, 1 cup of vinegar and 1 cup of hot water to make an environmentally safe drain cleaner.
 Slowly pour the hot water down the drain.
-Then pour the baking soda followed by the vinegar.
+Then, pour the baking soda, followed by the vinegar.
 Let the solution sit for at least 5-10 minutes.
 To achieve a good clean, 30 minutes is optimum.
 Flush the mixture down and slowly pour with hot water once more.
 You may leave it for 24 hours to ensure proper cleaning of hair and grease.

 Plunger

 Ensure you have a firm grip on the handle.
-Make up and down movements by pushing and pulling.
+Make up-and-down movements by pushing and pulling.
 It is essential to create a tight seal around the opening.
 Try this method a few times until you have cleared any obstruction.
-You can use a plunger for kitchen, bathroom and laundry drain openings.
+You can use a plunger for kitchen, bathroom, and laundry drain openings.

 Are Chemical Drain Cleaners A Good Idea?